 One of the biggest hurdles people think of when considering hiring an actor with a disability is the cost.
 Salary is typically already factored into the budget of a production (if applicable), but it’s insurance that scares most people.
 According to Williamson, your insurance will not, in fact, increase.
 But there are other costs to consider.

 If your actor is in a wheelchair and your theatre does not have ramps, you will need to front the cost to make sure they can access the stage.
 “But just look at Ali Stroker.
 Oklahoma! on Broadway had to make sure ramps were put in for her, but it was so worth it for her to be able to perform her Tony-winning portrayal of Ado Annie.
 But even if it weren’t for her, it’s work worth doing anyway.
 All theatres should be accessible.”
 Dietary restrictions are also a consideration.
-Celiac disease is common in the Down syndrome community, but again, it’s not much different than asking for the restrictions of able-bodied actors.
+Celiac disease is common in the Down syndrome community, but again, it’s not much different than asking for the restrictions of non-disabled actors.

-Another cost worth considering is any extra time it might take to work with an actor with disabilities.
 “Depending on the actor, the production might want to hire a coach to work specifically with the talent with Down syndrome.
 That could make things easier and give the director more time with the other cast members while the coach and the talent work out the director’s instructions.
 Neither Jamie or Eddie needed this support, but someone else might.”

 And as far as payment goes?
 Pay them the same you would the rest of your cast.